PhilLockett/tfc/README.md

 endings.
 It can either report on the state of a file or correct inconsistencies depending on the options provided.

-To use 'tfc' you will need a C++ compiler and 'make' utility installed.
+To use `tfc` you will need a C++ compiler and 'make' utility installed.

 ## Usage
-With 'tfc' installed the following command will display the help page:
+With `tfc` installed the following command will display the help page:

     $ tfc --help
     Usage: tfc [Options]